 🧄 Ingredient notes

-Skip the ingredients if you're using standard pumpkin pie filling with this method.
+Note: Skip the ingredients if you're using standard canned pumpkin pie filling with this method.
 You can use any pumpkin pie filling recipe that's leftover, fill ramekins with it and bake for crustless mini pumpkin pies.

 - Cornstarch - used as a substitute for eggs in the pie filling, along with the silken tofu